dragonfly91/java-class/questions.md

 # Circle

-Write a Java program to print the area and perimeter of a circle.
+Given the radius of a circle (r), write a Java program to print the area and perimeter of the circle.
+You can use the following formulae:

+Area = PI x r x r
+Perimeter = 2 x PI x r

+You can assume that the value of PI is 3.14

 Expected Input: